What Are The Various Types Of Psychology?

 Clinical psychology

-One of the more familiar fields of psychology, the goal of the clinical psychologist is to help diagnose and treat the different mental health conditions that people face, mainly through psychotherapy therapy.
-However, clinical psychologists can work closely with psychiatrists (those who can prescribe drugs) if they determine that medication is necessary for treatment.
+One of the more familiar types of psychology, the goal of the clinical psychologist is to help diagnose and treat the different mental health conditions that people face, mainly through psychotherapy.
+However, clinical psychologists can work closely with psychiatrists (psychologists who can prescribe drugs) if they determine that medication is necessary for psychological treatment.

 Clinical psychologists are tasked with conducting psychological assessments, determining a diagnosis, and developing a treatment plan.
 A clinical psychologist might work with those affected by depression, anxiety, addiction, and even learning disorders, to name a few.
 Because of the demand for their services, clinical psychologists can be found in different capacities than practice, such as schools and hospitals.